 With support from Heritage Lottery Fund, Arts Council England, Kent County Council and Tunbridge Wells Borough Council, the museum, library, art gallery and adjacent Adult Education Centre are currently closed to be redeveloped into a new cultural and learning hub.

-The Kent Medway Museums National Portfolio Organisation Partnership (KMM NPO) are seeking proposals from musicians, song writers, sound artists, poets, and those working with sound to create new audio artworks to be accessioned as permanent artefacts within the museum collections.
-‘Ten Songs for a Lar’ is an ambitious new commission searching for multiple audio interpretations of a bronze ‘Lar’ – a household god figurine (dated circa.
+‘Ten Songs for a Lar’ is an ambitious new commission presenting multiple audio interpretations of a bronze ‘Lar’ – a household god figurine (dated circa.
 200 AD) held in the collections at The Guildhall Museum, Rochester, UK.
-Successful artists will receive £1,000 per selected track (inclusive of VAT).
-The deadline for submissions is: 15th June 12pm (BST).

 Throughout lockdown The Beaney has produced a wide range of digital content for visitors to enjoy from the comfort of their own home.
 These include:

 A web resource designed specifically for teachers wanting to discover more about Kent’s rich history.
 Follow the link below to enrich your curriculum and enhance your lessons by searching through the 100 objects that made Kent what it is today.
 You can explore by National Curriculum Key Stage, subject areas, by their period of history or even their museum location.